-The consol dated financial statements include the results of all subsidiaries owned by Fern Trading Limited as listed in note 29 of the annual financial statements.
-Certain companies of these subsidiaries, which are listed in note 29, have taken the exemption from an audit for the year ended 30 June 2022 permitted by section 479A of Companies Act 2006.
-In order to allow these subsidiaries to take the audit exemption, the parent corridary has given a statutory guarantee, in line with section 479C of Companies Act 2006, of all the outstanding net Lab lities as at 30 June 2022.
+The consolidated financial statements include the results of all subsidiaries owned by Fern Trading Limited as listed in note 29 of the annual financial statements.
+Certain companies of these subsidiaries, which are listed in note 29, have taken the exempt on from an audit for the year ended 30 June 2022 permitted by section 479A of Companies Act 2006.
+In order to allow these subsidiaries to take the audit exemption, the parent company has given a statutory guarantee, in line with section 479C of Companies Act 2006, of all the outstanding net liabilities as at 30 June 2022.